 Imagine if you gave someone a Christmas present, and when July rolls around, they still haven’t opened it.
 It’s just sitting on their kitchen counter or tucked away in their closet, still in its wrapping paper.
 Yikes!

 “I support you, man, I just haven’t read anything you’ve written.”
 That doesn’t carry much weight does it?
 Unfortunately, this happens to writers all the time.

 I understand that reading anything takes time.
 Writers know this too and don’t expect you to burn through their manuscript in the first week (although that would say a lot wouldn’t it?).
-However, your love and support are often communicated more by the time you’re willing to give than the empty words and promises you don’t keep.
+Be honest about your time and what you can or cannot give.
+But just remember, your love and support are often communicated by the time you’re willing to give, not the empty words and promises you don’t keep.

 And if you can buy a book or rent a movie they’ve written or contributed to, do it.
 It matters now more than ever!

 In any season, you can show writers you support them by reading their work.
 Luckily for you, there’s a lot of exciting new writing, stories, and creative work on the way.

 Okay, this one is probably not going to happen for a while, but once social distancing has become a thing of the past, writers will eventually get back to performing publics readings of their work to gain exposure, promote finished books, or test works-in-progress.

 Go to them!
 They can be a lot of fun for you and show writers their work is important, or at the very least working or not working... based on audience reactions.

 It’s like that episode from The Office, when Pam (Jenna Fischer) finally gets up the courage to submit her paintings to a local art gallery.
 However, on the night of the art show, no one from the office shows up... except Michael (Steve Carrell).

 He may know nothing about art, but that doesn’t matter.
 He shows up, and that means everything to Pam!